oniongarlic/cmlib/README.md

 ====
 Support is planned for more formats:

-* sc68
 * uade module playback
+* other retro formats
 * ogg, etc

 Why?
 ====
+I started working on a retro music player for BB10 devcies.
+The coded started as a very simple test on using libplayfp and QNX QSA audio output.
+Then it grew.
+And became a messy tangle of stuff bolted on and adding new formats and features started to be way too complicated.

-I need a simple framework to playback various retro formats that works on Qt / QNX / BlackBerry 10.
+So I started to create a simple framework for playback of various retro formats that works on plain Qt / QNX / BlackBerry 10.